HigherOrderCO/Kind/THEOREMS.md

   }!
 ```

-Here, `!` stands for "specialize b on the type of each case".
-By running `fmjs
+Here, `!` stands for "please, be less demanding and specialize b to its concrete
-Main`, we now see:
+values on each case".
+By running `fmjs Main`, we now see:

 ```
 Goal ?a: